Chinese Car Brands

 Brilliance Logo

-The parent company of Brilliance Auto Group is called Huachen Automotive Group Holdings Co.
-Ltd. and has been in existence since 1992.
-The company produces vans and passenger cars, with about 70% of its production being economy sedans.
-The main production bases are concentrated in the cities of Mianyang (engine production) and Shenyang (car production).
+Brilliance Auto Group’s parent company is Huachen Automotive Group Holdings Co.
+Ltd., which has existed since 1992.
+The company produces vans and passenger cars, about 70% of its production being economy sedans.
+Mianyang (engine production) and Shenyang (car production) are the main production bases.
 Brilliance owns four major subsidiaries, about a hundred brands, and two research centers.

 BYD